Have you ever wanted to start your own TV fansite, or your own blog on any subject whatsoever?

 Since we started in 2004, Back to the Bay has grown to be one of the biggest TV fan sites around.
 Thousands of you visit the site every day to find out more about the show, spoil yourselves by discovering what’s happening in upcoming episodes, and to chat about the show with thousands of others on our forum.

-The site has afforded many of us, and some of our forum members, the opportunity to meet stars of the show, interview countless actors and crew members, and work with other publications like TV Week to help them prepare articles like their annual Hits and Misses article.
+The site has afforded many of us, and some of our forum members, the opportunity to meet stars of the show, interview countless actors and crew members, and work with other publications like TV Soap to help them prepare articles like their annual Hits and Misses article.

 If you’ve got a TV show you love, or any other topic that you want to write about, then starting your own blog or fansite is a great way to write about something you love, and maybe even get opportunities within that world.